carpentries/instructor-training/episodes/20-checkout.md

 > ## Checking Out Review with Questions and Answers
 >
-> In small groups, read and discuss one of the three checkout procedures listed above and described in detail at [this page]({{ page.root }}/checkout/).
+> In small groups, read and discuss one of the three checkout procedures described on this page. (https://carpentries.github.io/instructor-training/20-checkout/index.html if you are viewing this text elsewhere)
 > Make notes in the Etherpad and when you are done, report back to the full group about the requirements for that stage of the process.
 > What questions do you still have about the checkout process?
 >